NegatioN/BattleRiteStats/_characters/zander.md

       icon: 144efc709ac628542aee319b14932b2c
       name: Heart Restoration
       type: support
+    - color: red
+      description: Your Illusions explode at the end of their duration, dealing 15 damage and inflicting a 0.75 Stun to nearby enemies.
+Grand Illusion explosions are bigger, deal 20 damage and inflict a 1 Stun.
+      icon: 2632a24f2167af14f9869abb401dd67f
+      name: Poof!
+      type: offense
     - color: teal
       description: Grants self or allies traveling through your Portal a shield that absorbs up to 12 damage for 3.